WHAT ARE THE FATAL FOUR IN IDD?

 Treatment and management of healthcare needs among patients with IDD can be challenging.
 Individuals with IDD have unique needs that are not always consistent with those of the general population.
 Additionally, many of these individuals cannot verbalize symptoms, and behaviors may mask the signs of life-threatening conditions.
 Therefore, all DSPs, qualified intellectual disability professionals (QIDPs), and registered nurses supporting people with IDD must have an in-depth knowledge of the Fatal Four causes, symptoms and treatments.

-The Fatal Four: Aspiration's Dangers and Key Interventions
+The Fatal Four in IDD: Aspiration's Dangers and Key Interventions

 People with IDD have a higher risk of problems swallowing and aspiration.
 Find out why and what to do about it now.

-The Fatal Four: Dehydration Signs and Risk Factors
+The Fatal Four in IDD: Dehydration Signs and Risk Factors

 Dehydration should not be taken lightly.
 Recognizing the risk factors and following these tips will help you prevent a dangerous condition before it starts.

-The Fatal Four: What You Need to Know About Seizures
+The Fatal Four in IDD: What You Need to Know About Seizures

 Many individuals with IDD have epilepsy in addition to another disability.
 Learn how to help the individuals you serve prevent seizures and avoid injuries.